f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

 ## Conclusion

 The project demonstrated how to deploy a scalable, secure and cost-effective wordpress website.
 AWS Cloud resources were judiciously utilized to meet the project requirements.
+Automation, which is a core practice within the broader framework of DevOps, was, to a very large extent, a crucial part of the implementation.
+Other key DevOps processes were also employed in order to achieve success in the project.
 The project requirements were successfuly met and simulated.